RobCranfill/practiceMonitor/README.md

 </strike>

 ## Display
+Now using an [Adafruit 1.3: TFT display](https://www.adafruit.com/product/4484) - very nice!

 Something built-in/on or ?
 Could be a web server to a UI, or report data to a server (?).
-Now uses an [Adafruit 1.3: TFT display](https://www.adafruit.com/product/4484) - very nice!

 ## Issues
 * Power-down safety